 PO Box 133, Wallingford, PA 19086.
 (610) 876-9692

 Located at corner of Georgetown and Moore Road, the club offers swimming, tennis courts, a basketball court, and picnic facilities.

 PO Box 49, Wallingford, PA 19086.
 (610) 566-7961

 Located at the intersection of Providence and Meadow Road the club offers swimming, paddle tennis, and basketball courts.

-A multi use walking and bike trail over 2 mules in length.
-The Leiper-Smedley Trail is a six feet wide, paved, trail that links the historic Leiper House and Park to Smedley Park; and allows access to Strath Haven High School and Middle School and the Community Arts Center.
-The trail, built during the Blue Route construction, allows walkers, joggers and bike riders the opportunity to enjoy the Crum Creek Valley.
+A multi use walking and bike trail over 2 miles in length.
+The Leiper-Smedley Trail is a six foot wide, paved trail that links the historic Leiper House and Park to Smedley Park, and allows access to Strath Haven High School and the Middle School, and Community Arts Center.
+The trail, built during the construction of the Blue Route, allows walkers, joggers and bike riders the opportunity to enjoy the Crum Creek Valley.
 Parking for those who wish to use the trail is available at the Leiper House, mid Avondale Road, Smedley Park, and the trail head.

 - Nether Providence Athletic Association Baseball and Softball

 - Strath Haven High School Athletics